| | |

 What to Know About Liability Claims

 Your homeowner’s insurance will cover liability claims for injury from people who may be your friends, relatives or employees, but you should still be sure that you have sufficient coverage.
 To help protect yourself from a claim, there are some precautions you can take.
-This includes consulting with a personal injury lawyer in Phoenix (or elsewhere) to fully understand your legal responsibilities and options.
+This includes consulting with a personal injury lawyer in Phoenix (or elsewhere) or from RequestLegalHelp to fully understand your legal responsibilities and options.
 Make sure you understand the different types of coverage that cover dangers.

 Dog Bites